 Description of intervention(s) / exposure

-Other interventions - Influenza vaccination: Fluarix Tetra, Vaxigrip Tetra, Fluquadri, Fluad Quad, Afluia Quad, Flucelvax Quad
+Treatment: Other - Influenza vaccination: Fluarix Tetra, Vaxigrip Tetra, Fluquadri, Fluad Quad, Afluia Quad, Flucelvax Quad

-Other interventions - SARS-CoV-2 vaccination: Comirnaty or Vaxzevria
+Treatment: Other - SARS-CoV-2 vaccination: Comirnaty or Vaxzevria

 Healthcare Workers - Eligible participants will be recruited from 1 of 6 participating hospitals in Australia and will meet the following criteria: personnel (including staff, honorary staff, students and volunteers) located at a participating hospital or healthcare service at the time of recruitment who would be eligible for the hospital's free vaccination programme; be aged =18 years old and =60 years old; have a mobile phone that can receive and send SMS messages; willing and able to provide blood samples; available for follow-up over the next 7 months; able and willing to complete the informed consent process.